ianlmorgan/tweezepy/docs/install.rst

     version of 3.9.x. until further notice.

 If you install Python separately, you may need to install some additional packages.
+If you follow this guide, these additional packages should be installed automatically.
-These additional packages are included in the requirements.txt file.
+They are also listing in the requirements.txt file.

 Ensure you can run Python
 -------------------------